 There’s an additional charge, currently £500, for undertaking the distance learning module on this course.
 Some other courses are supplemented by extra study material on the University’s Distance Learning System, SurreyLearn, and should be studied in addition to the course material provided during the five-day short course.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes.

 Eight modules are required to be taken.
 Note that a maximum of two modules at Level 6 may be chosen.
 The modules and their level are listed with links to the full module descriptions.
 The modules are delivered via a short course that normally has a different name as shown in the extra information column.
 For a list of forthcoming short courses please visit the short course calendar.

 **DL - This course is supplemented with a three month Distance Learning Programme comprising extra course material, tutorials, working through past exam papers and liaison with a tutor.

-Exceptionally, other qualifications, combined with evidence of relevant employment, can be taken into account in lieu of a first degree or relevant first degree.
+Exceptionally, other qualifications, combined with evidence of relevant employment, can be taken into account in lieu of a UK honours degree or relevant first degree.
 The University has to be satisfied that the candidate is suitable for an MSc, particularly with regards to the level of mathematics required, and a candidate may be called for an informal interview.